Lyroxide/yomichan-korean/README.md

 To install the extension, head over to 'Release' and download the extension for your respective browsers.

+This will conflict with the original Yomichan.
+Please use a different profile or a different browser.

+Yomichan Korean will also not work for Japanese conjugations (I might revert this in the future).

 When updating your extension, **please remember to export your settings first.**

 ## Dictionaries